windycom/windy-plugin-template/docs/WINDY_API.md

 ## Module: store
 All major parametrs and settings are stored inside `store`.
 It is sophisticated key, value store that checks your input for validity and maintains integrity of all the parameters.

-Use methods `get` to read value from store, `set` to change value in the store and `on` to observe change of the value.
+Use methods `get` to read value from store, `set` to change value in the store.

+Use the `on` method to observe the changes of a value.
+You should remember to call `off` to cancel the subscription when you do not need it any more, for example when a plugin gets closed. `off` takes a single argument which is the subscription id returned by `on`.

 Some of the items respond to method `getAllowed` to return array of allowed values.

 Method `set` returns `true` if provided value was valid and was actually changed.